 Ingredients

-The recipe of Posto Diye Laushak Bhate aka Bengali Bottle Gourd leaves Mash with Poppyseed Paste calls for very few ingredients.
-Being said that, do try to use fresh bottle gourd leaves to get the ultimate result.
+The recipe of Posto Diye Laushak Bhate aka Bengali Bottle Gourd leaves mashed with Poppyseed Paste calls for very few ingredients.
+Having said that, do try to use fresh bottle gourd leaves to get the ultimate result.
 Also, do try to make poppyseed paste aka Posto bata fresh.
 I do not prefer poppyseed powder.

 - Poppyseed aka Posto aka Khuskhus